vapor/docs/3.0/docs/crypto/getting-started.md

 ## Available hashes

-Hashes are a one-directional encryption that is commonly used for validating files or one-way securing data such as passwords.
+Hashes are a one-directional encryption that is commonly used for validating data or one-way encrypting data such as passwords.

-Crypto currently supports a few hashes.

-- MD5
-- SHA1
-- SHA2 (all variants)

-MD5 and SHA1 are generally used for file validation or legacy (weak) passwords.
-They're performant and lightweight.

-Every Hash type has a set of helpers that you can use.

 ### Hashing blobs of data

-Every `Hash` has a static method called `hash` that can be used for hashing the entire contents of `Foundation.Data`, `ByteBuffer` or `String`.
+Every `Hash` has a static method called `hash` that can be used for hashing the entire contents of `Data`, `ByteBuffer` or `String`.

 The result is `Data` containing the resulting hash.
 The hash's length is according to spec and defined in the static variable `digestSize`.